 5. Clean Up the Edges

-Some balbo beard styles just have thicker, more voluminous edges that are bushier, but others choose to clearly define the edges of their beard.
+Some Balbo beard styles just have thicker, more voluminous edges that are bushier, but others choose to define the edges of their beard clearly.

-If going for this more stylized look, here is a guide to this unique shape below.
-You can use a precision trimmer with an edge attachment to perfectly create this look.
+If going for this more stylized look, here’s a guide to this unique shape below.
+You can use a precision trimmer with an edge attachment to create this look perfectly.

 Inverted T-Beards: Balbo Beard vs Van Dyke vs Anchor Beard